joshuaxiao13/CP-Stash/Miscellaneous/Shortcuts to Build + Execute in Terminal/README.md

 if %errorlevel% == 0 (
     echo [2] - Running	.....	%1
     echo:
     %1.exe
 )

 echo:
 ```

-3. Save the file as `run.bat`.
+3. Save the file as `run.bat`, which is a batch file.
 Make sure this file is in the same directory as your `.cpp` files.

 If you want to make a seperate function to solely compile code, make another batch file called `co.bat` and copy and paste the following: